Look at these two images below:

 They need to know what to do next

 This is essential for to provide a trigger for engagement.
-A link, button or steps should be contained within the notification.
+A link, button or steps for what to do next should be in the notification.

 - The Guardian, Style Guide